ameliawalcek/WEBOX/README.md

 [WEBOX](https://webox-hub.com/)

-Webox is a social media aggriagotor that allows a user to follow their favorite creator on Twitch, YouTube, Instagram, and Twitter all on one page.
+Webox is a social media aggregator that allows a user to follow their favorite creator on Twitch, YouTube, Instagram, and Twitter all on one page.

 When logged in, you can save creators to your favorites and get notifications for when they upload new videos or go live.

-React with Mobx as a state manager for the Client Side and NodeJS & Express with Redis for server side caching and Socket.io for live notifications for the backend, for the Data Base we used MongoDB with Mongoose.
+React with Mobx as a state manager for the Client-Side and NodeJS & Express with Redis for server-side caching and Socket.io for live notifications for the backend, for the DataBase we used MongoDB with Mongoose.

-Also Webox is using Puppeteer with Cheerio for crawling and scraping tools.
+Also, Webox is using Puppeteer with Cheerio for crawling and scraping tools.

 ### Creator Page
 | <a href="https://ibb.co/xsdG7vF"><img src="https://i.ibb.co/pP5ZLDh/Screenshot-20200910-095229.jpg" alt="Screenshot-20200910-095229" border="1" height="500px"></a>  | <a href="https://ibb.co/ykTTMg7"><img src="https://i.ibb.co/7pccTrL/Screenshot-20200910-095253.jpg" alt="Screenshot-20200910-095253" border="0" height="500px"></a> | <a href="https://ibb.co/55g5MRc"><img src="https://i.ibb.co/K9p90ry/Screenshot-20200910-095303.jpg" alt="Screenshot-20200910-095303" border="0" height="500px"></a> |<a href="https://ibb.co/FqQRycB"><img src="https://i.ibb.co/dJN8VXQ/Screenshot-20200910-095310.jpg" alt="Screenshot-20200910-095310" border="0" height="500px"></a> |
 | ------------- | ------------- |------------- | -------------|

-### Reused components
+### Recycled components
 <a href="https://ibb.co/zFrpY42"><img src="https://i.ibb.co/KDXdkrs/Screenshot-20200913-224306.jpg" alt="Screenshot-20200913-224306" border="0" height="500px"></a>
 <a href="https://ibb.co/X8L3mjL"><img src="https://i.ibb.co/TL2bzY2/Screenshot-20200913-224217.jpg" alt="Screenshot-20200913-224217" border="0" height="500px"></a>
 <a href="https://ibb.co/pLyMYx7"><img src="https://i.ibb.co/yQSZHX9/Screenshot-20200913-224230.jpg" alt="Screenshot-20200913-224230" border="0" height="500px"></a>